-Ed Ackerley, Ed.D., Ex Officio, Director of Marketing – Since1976, Dr. Ackerley has been an executive with Ackerley Advertising.
-For over twenty-five years, he has taught at the University of Arizona and Northern Arizona University.
+Since 1976, Dr. Ackerley has been an executive with Ackerley Advertising.
+For over thirty years, he has taught at the University of Arizona and Northern Arizona University.
 He has also held local and national leadership roles in the American Advertising Federation.
 He is Chairman of Coaches for Charity and was a candidate for Mayor of the City of Tucson in 2019 and is running for Mayor in 2023.

-Roman Campuzano, Director – Mr. Campuzano is an Account Executive at BBSI and is a public servant whose portfolio includes Hispanic market outreach, and commercial insurance and business credit.
-He is a former vice president of Tucson Hispanic Chamber of Commerce, Trustee of the Tucson Presidio and Current Board member at the Arthritis Foundation.
+Mr. Campuzano is an Account Executive at BBSI and is a public servant whose portfolio includes Hispanic market outreach, and commercial insurance and business credit.
+He is a former vice president of Tucson Hispanic Chamber of Commerce, Trustee of the Tucson Presidio and board member at the Arthritis Foundation.

-Jaime Dickman, Director - Ms. Dickman is a marketing professional that specializes in brand programming, event planning, and corporate sponsorships.
-She is currently the Marketing Director for Hensley Beverage Company for Southern Arizona.
+Ms. Dickman is a marketing professional that specializes in brand programming, event planning, and corporate sponsorships.
+She is currently the CEO for Barrio Brewing Company.

-Robert Villamana, Director – Mr. Villamana is with the Tucson law firm, Waterfall, Economidis, Caldwekk, Hanshaw & Villamana, P.C.
-He has a long history of working with Tucson charities, including six years on the board of the Boys & Girls Club, the advisory board of Big Brothers Big Sisters and Youth On Their Own.
+Mr. Villamana is a retired partner with the Tucson law firm, Waterfall, Economidis, Caldwekk, Hanshaw & Villamana, P.C.
+He has a long history of working with charities, including six years on the board of the Boys & Girls Club, the advisory board of Big Brothers Big Sisters and Youth On Their Own.

-Michael Weiss, Ex Officio, Liaison to the Racing Industry – From 1996 to 2010, Mr. Weiss served as GM of Beulah Race Track.
+From 1996 to 2010, Mr. Weiss served as General Manager of Beulah Race Track.
 He is a former Board member of Equibase and the Thoroughbred Racing Association.
 In 2006, the University of Arizona awarded him the John Goodman Alumni Award for his contribution to the racing industry.
 Mr. Weiss is appointed as a Career Coordinator and Counselor at the University of Arizona Race Track Industry Program (he has informally provided that services informally since coming to Tucson).